• Why should I refer you, owner clients, for management?

 6. Over 25 years of real estate experience and 14 years in full-time property management mean we are here for the long haul.

-7. Look at our guarantees, your owner is never trapped in a long term contract with GDAA Property Management, and we guarantee it.
+7. Look at our guarantees, your owner is never trapped in a long term contract with PURE Property Management of Texas, and we guarantee it.

-• Can I list the property for lease and have GDAA Property Management manage the property?
+• Can I list the property for lease and have PURE Property Management of Texas manage the property?

 • Do you pay a referral fee?

-Yes, we pay a $250 referral fee for each landlord owner you refer to our company.
+Yes, we pay a $750 referral fee for each investor you refer to our company for full-service property management.

 • How do I know I get my clients back?

-A couple of ways, first ask around, we don’t keep your owners and agents in our community will verify.
+A couple of ways, first ask around, agents in our community will verify that their clients return to them when they're ready to sell.
 Second, drop by our office and see for yourself.
-Each landlord client that has been referred to us over many years in business has the referring agent name and contact info listed with the landlord’s contact information.
-Last, we place a disclaimer on each and every management agreement that states the property owner is not restricted from using any agent they chose when leasing or selling their property.
+Each client that has been referred to us over many years in business has the referring agent name and contact info listed with the client's contact information.
+Last, we place a disclaimer on each and every management agreement that states the client is not restricted from using any agent they chose when leasing or selling their property.

 • I have Do It Yourself landlords that call me and ask for advice, how can I help them?

-All of us are in a service business, but either because of legalities, lack of experience, or proper time management, we cannot assist some of the do it yourself, owners.
+All of us are in a service business, but either because of legalities, lack of experience, or proper time management, we cannot assist some of the do it yourself, investors.
 No problem, we get it.
-First, direct them to our website to the Do IT Yourself resource page.
-We have a pretty good Q and A section that might just do the trick.
-We also provide a resource page that has many of the needed forms to assist a Do It Yourself landlord.
-If either of these two resources doesn’t help, call Greg or one of the property managers and let’s brainstorm some possible solutions.
+First, direct them to this website to the Do IT Yourself resource section that has many of the needed forms to assist a Do It Yourself landlord along with an extensive FAQ page.
+If either of these two resources doesn’t help, call our office to brainstorm some possible solutions.
 We always want you to look good to your clients.

 • When do I get paid?

-When you refer an owner to us for management, you will be sent a referral check the first Thursday after a tenant has been secured and paid their first month’s rent.
-If the property is transferred to us with an existing tenant, a referral check will be placed in the mail following Thursday.
+When you refer an investor to us for management, you will be sent a referral check the first Thursday after a resident has been secured and paid their first month’s rent.
+If the property is transferred to us with an existing resident, a referral check will be placed in the mail the following Thursday.

-• I am representing a buyer (or seller) on a property with an existing tenant.
+• I am representing a buyer (or seller) on a property with an existing resident.
 What should I be aware of during this transaction?

 Unlike, residential sales, when you are representing a buyer or a seller of investment property you must be aware of short term and long-term pitfalls.
 Several of these pitfalls can easily run into thousands of dollars down the road.
 Check out our agent resource page for the several checklists that will potentially save your client time and money and make you look like the expert in the transaction.

-• What is the tenant selection Criteria and why is important?
+• What is the resident selection Criteria and why is important?

-• Can my owner reject an applicant that states they are a smoker?
+• Can my client reject an applicant that states they are a smoker?

 Absolutely!
 Smokers are not a protected class.

-• Why should a tenant have Renters Insurance?
+• Why should a resident have Renters Insurance?

-Yes, one of the simplest reasons is that the landlord’s insurance most likely will not cover the tenant’s belongings.
-Additionally, smart landlords require tenants to provide liability coverage to protect the property in case of an incident.
+Yes, one of the simplest reasons is that the landlord’s insurance most likely will not cover the resident’s belongings.
+Additionally, smart landlords require residents to provide liability coverage to protect the property in case of an incident.

-• Do I have to have a Key box authorization signed by the tenant before I can list the property for sale or lease?
+• Do I have to have a Key box authorization signed by the resident before I can list the property for sale or lease?

 Residential Lease- Paragraph 14 Sec.
 D1 provides authorization to place a keybox on the property.

-• If a tenant has not paid rent, does my owner have to make repairs?
+• If a resident has not paid rent, does my client have to make repairs?

 • Whose responsibility is it to maintain smoke detectors?

-It is the responsibility of the landlord to insure the property is meeting fire code prior to the tenant tacking possession.
-Smoke detectors, including batteries are the responsibility of the tenant during the duration of the lease.
+It is the responsibility of the landlord to insure the property is meeting fire code prior to the resident taking possession.
+Smoke detectors, including batteries are the responsibility of the resident during the duration of the lease.

-• When should the tenant expect to receive the security deposit?
+• When should the resident expect to receive the security deposit?

-If the tenant has provided proper notice by providing a forwarding address, returning all keys, openers, and has vacated the property, the owner must have a full accounting of all expenses and any and all of the security deposit placed in the mail no later than 30 days.
+If the resident has provided proper notice by providing a forwarding address, returning all keys, openers, and has vacated the property, the landlord must have a full accounting of all expenses and any and all of the security deposit placed in the mail no later than 30 days.

-• The tenant vacated without a forwarding address.
+• The resident vacated without a forwarding address.
 What does the landlord do about the security deposit?

-• When can a tenant legally be released from a lease?
+• When can a resident legally be released from a lease?

 • My buyers found the perfect house, but they are currently in a lease.

 Congratulations and good for them (and you).
-Standard TR lease states that the tenant is still responsible for the remainder of the lease, including payment of rent, utilities, and lawn care.
+Standard Texas lease states that the resident is still responsible for the remainder of the lease, including payment of rent, utilities, and lawn care.
 Check your clients lease as it should provide specific requirements for vacating the property.
-It usually means paying a re-letting fee, continuation of rent payment until a new tenant has been procured.
+It usually means paying a re-letting fee, continuation of rent payment until a new resident has been procured.

 • Who pays the HOA?